-Before you look for a place to put your things, remember that a remodel is a lot like a move.
+Before you look for a place to put your things, remember that a major remodel is a lot like a move.
 Often multiple rooms of your house are going to go from one place to another, even if that just means from the old space to the remodeled space.
-That means you’ll want to pack up your belongings carefully (Check out our moving hacks and our storage checklist for helpful tips!).
+That means you’ll want to pack up your belongings carefully (Check out our storage checklist for helpful tips!).
 Label boxes well and take pictures, if needed, to make sure your post-remodel move-in is successful.

 But where do you put all of that stuff?
 We’re glad you asked, because there are many options that might work for you, depending on your situation.
 Here are five ideas for how to store your stuff during a remodel:

 We bet you’re more thankful than ever for that two-car garage.
 Now that you’re remodeling, your extra garage space is exactly what you need.
 Put your well-packed boxes on shelves or on a tarp on the floor of your garage.
 The downside is that sometimes a garage is where moisture, cooler or warmer temperatures, or critters hang out.
 You know best whether your garage will be a good place to keep things safe during your remodel.

 If you have the space in your home, you can store things in another room.
 This isn’t an option for many people, who may already be hurting for space in the midst of a remodel, but if your house is large enough, more power to you.
 Rooms in your house generally have the benefit of being drier and cleaner than the garage, so they make a great place to store things during a remodel.